 RAFUL NEAL (1936 – 2004) was a popular blues harmonica player on the Baton Rouge scene for most of his adult life.
 Neal never saw great success as a recording artist, but he was a true patriarch of Baton Rouge blues music — nine of his 10 children became local blues musicians as well.

 BUDDY GUY (1936) is considered a pioneer of the Chicago blues sound and has served as major guitar influence on his generation.
 Known for his guitar prowess mixed with showmanship, the Lettsworth native is listed in Rolling Stone’s “100 Greatest Guitarists of All Time.”

-TABBY THOMAS (1929) is one of Baton Rouge’s best known blues musicians, primarily because of a business he ran for three decades.
+TABBY THOMAS (1929 – 2014) was one of Baton Rouge’s best-known blues musicians, primarily because of a business he ran for three decades.
 From the 1970s into the early 21st century, the singer/guitarist owned and operated Tabby’s Blues Box and Heritage Hall, which hosted shows and all-star jams featuring the city’s notable local blues acts.

 MARCIA BALL (1949) is a blues pianist and vocalist who grew up in Vinton.
 She has more than a dozen albums in her discography, and many of them have received Blues Music Awards and nominations for GRAMMY®s.